The Fourth Operation

 3 + [higher powers of x]

-Then plug these power series into Schröder’s equation.
-(You might want to use a symbolic algebra computer program such as PARI/GP mentioned earlier.)
-The left side is1/2 x2 + (c + 1/2) x3 + (3/2 c + 7/24) x4 + [higher powers of x]
+Then plug the above three power series into Schröder’s equation.
+(It helps to have a symbolic algebra calculator such as PARI/GP by the PARI Group of the Institute of Mathematics at the University of Bordeaux.)
+Combining like powers of x, the left side is1/2 x2 + (c + 1/2) x3 + (3/2 c + 7/24) x4 + [higher powers of x]

 and the right1/2 x2 + (c + 1/2) x3 + (c + 1/4) x4 + [higher powers of x]